wh6av/md380-radio/README.md

 3 - Run option 6 to install and/or update DMR ID database to your radio.

 That's it to flashing firmware and installing and/or updating DMR ID database.

+To update md380tools just run option 4.

+To update DMR ID Database once a week, run option 6.
+You may update as often as you want.
+I update every 3 or 4 days.

 73 and Aloha!